5 Things to Look Out for When It Comes to Your Child’s Eating Habits

 • Very low appetite or loss of interest in food

 Unlike typical picky eating, ARFID can impact nutrition, growth and daily life.
-Early recognition and support from a paediatric dietitian can help prevent nutrient deficiencies, reduce mealtime stress and support healthy development.
+Children with ARFID may require careful monitoring, nutritional support, or guidance from a paediatric dietitian can help prevent nutrient deficiencies, reduce mealtime stress and support healthy development.
 Early recognition and intervention can help prevent growth or nutrient deficits and reduce mealtime stress for the whole family.

 How Screen Time Affects Your Child’s Eating Habits and Hunger Cues